gengstrand/clojure-news-feed/client/mobile/feed/README.md

 ## i18n

 Ionic Super Starter comes with internationalization (i18n) out of the box with [ngx-translate](https://github.com/ngx-translate/core).
 This makes it easy to change the text used in the app by modifying only one file.

+## ParticipantApi

+CRUD for participants

+## FriendApi

+CRUD for friends

+## InboundApi

+CRUD for inbound (news feed items from your friends).

+## OutboundApi

+CRUD for outbound (your news feed items to your friends).

 ### Adding Languages